 Those that get solar are now apart of Rocky Mountain Power’s transition program.
-Rocky Mountain power will now be crediting customers 90 percent of the retail rate.
+Rocky Mountain Power will now be crediting customers 90 percent of the retail rate.
 Exported energy is now measured in 15-minute increments.

 7. San Antonio, Texas

 Most of the electric market is deregulated in Texas, but individuals in San Antonio can only use the municiple utility CPS Energy.
 CPS doesn’t have a cap on how much solar you can install.
-And their metering policy credits customers the avoided cost rate for excesses solar energy to their monthly bill.
+And their metering policy credits customers the avoided cost rate for excess solar energy to their monthly bill.

 CPS also has incentives for commercial and residential solar customers.
 You need to install a minimum of 1kW, which equals 1,000 watts, by a CPS Energy registered installer to qualify.

 If you are a customer of a regulated electric company (Eversource, National Grid or Until), you can get a net meter.
 Residential Massachusetts customers for Eversource are paid a certain percentage of the value of their excess generation that is dependant on the size of their array.

 New Jersey has a regulatory policy in place.
 Companies held to these standards include Atlantic City Electric, Jersey Central Power and Light, Public Service Electric and Rockland Electric.

 Those who use Jersey Central Power are able to get the full retail rate for their excess power.
 If your system is under 10Kw you also don’t have any interconnection fees.

 4. Reno, Nevada